omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - add ability to edit resultfiles on edit result page
 - add filter for workout id on workout list page
 - add an indicator on the user_page and instance_detail to show if a workout has been edited from the base workout in database
-- add a Gender field to workouts that can be M/F/Both signifying if the weights are categorized for males/females
-  - all crossfit mainsite workouts are both
-  - ?could possibly do it just like movement tags instead of create a field?
-    - could add Men, Women, Man, Woman to movement tags and have their classificaion be Gender or Male/Female
-      - probably better to do something similar but create new field in workout model anyway. simpler
 - use jquery UI datepicker for date choices in schedule and result forms
   - look at top answer from this question: https://stackoverflow.com/questions/12884638/select-future-dates-only-django-form
   - can give available dates to schedule form and create result form